Explicit Riemann-Roch spaces in the Hilbert class field: Computing in the group algebra

 Now let $\bL$ be a field extension of degree $d$ of $\bK=\bZ/p\bZ$.
 We assume that elements in $\bL$ are represented by their coordinates in some $\bK$-basis of $\bL$.
-Work by Shparlinsky, Tsfasmann, Vladut \cite{STV}, Shokrollahi \cite{SH}, Ballet and Rolland \cite{BR,BAL}, Chaumine \cite{CHA}, Randriambololona \cite{RAN} and others imply that the $\bK$-bilinear complexity of $\bL$ is bounded by an absolute constant times $d$.
-We deduce the following proposition.
+The bilinear part of one multiplication in $\bL [G]$ reduces to $\mu_p(d)$ multiplications in $\bK[G]$ where $\mu_p(d)$ is the $\bK$-bilinear complexity of multiplication in $\bL$.
+Work by Chudnovsky \cite{CC}, Shparlinski, Tsfasmann, Vladut \cite{STV}, Shokrollahi \cite{SH}, Ballet and Rolland \cite{BR,BAL}, Chaumine \cite{CHA}, Randriambololona \cite{RAN} and others imply that $\mu_p(d)$ is bounded by an absolute constant times $d$.
+We deduce the following theorem.